-Generally used when there is a non-life-threatening safety concern on or directly adjacent to the school campus.
+Generally used when there is a non-life-threatening safety concern on or directly adjacent to the school campus with a possibility of placing the students' and staff physical safety at risk if allowed to remain outside.
 This action eliminates all unnecessary outside activities, bringing students and staff into a more secure and safe indoor location.
 While sheltering-in-place, normal educational activities may continue to occur indoors.
-Limited outside activities, use of restrooms and meals in the cafeteria may be allowed as appropriate and under supervision.
-During a shelter-in-place campus visitors are restricted.
+Limited outside activities, use of restrooms is not advised, but meals in the cafeteria may be allowed as appropriate and under direct supervision.
+During a shelter-in-place campus visitors are prohibited.
 This action is commonly used, but not limited to, in response to incidents such as:

-- General law enforcement activity in the area

-- Response to a non-active incident on campus to allow for the safe arrival of emergency responders

-- Severe weather / poor air quality

-- Aggressive animal on campus

-- Campus intruders
+- General law enforcement activity in the area - Response to a non-active incident on campus to allow for the safe arrival of emergency responders - Severe weather / poor air quality - Aggressive animal on campus - Campus intruders - Dangerous law enforcement activity on or directly adjacent to the campus involving weapons or violent persons - Violent or Aggressive intruders on campus - Active threat on campus (any person on campus, armed with a weapon and actively engaged in the attempt to harm others)